Home » Blog » Microsoft 365 Provisioning

 The capabilities of Microsoft Graph API are not limited to native Microsoft applications; they extend to third-party applications as well:

-• Seamless integration: Enable third-party apps to access and manipulate Microsoft service data, offering users a cohesive experience.
+• Seamless integration: Enable third-party apps to access and manipulate Microsoft service data.

 • Extend Microsoft 365 features: Enhance M365 capabilities by building custom app integrations, bots, or workflows.